sallyca530/Python-API-Challenge/README.md

 ![](WeatherPy_main/output_data/temp_vs_lat_southern.png)

 **Discussion about the linear relationship:** The linear regression line for temperature vs latitude is negative in the Northern Hemisphere and is positive in the Southern Hemisphere.
 The correlation factor of in the Northern hemisphere is 0.77 which is considered a strong correlation.
 The correlation factor in the Southern hemisphere is 0.51 which is considered to be a weak correlation.
-At the equator, which is latitude of zero, the sun hits the earth in a direst fashion.
-The sun will cause the temperature to be warmer closer to zero.
+At the equator, which is latitude of zero, the sun hits the earth in a direct fashion.
+The sun will cause the temperature to be warmer when the latitude is closer to zero, which is reflected in the plot.
 As the latitude becomes greater, in the Northern Hemisphere, the temperature goes down as it approaches the Arctic Circle.

 ### Humidity vs. Latitude